 Get the buyer to do it online while you are there, or get them to show you an email confirmation or receipt.

-If you don’t notify us of the sale, you could get a fine of up to $1000 as an individual and $5000 if a company.
+If you don’t let us know you’ve sold a vehicle, you could get a fine of up to $1000 as an individual and $5000 if you’re a company.

 If you sell a vehicle to a motor vehicle trader, they may complete some or all of the notification process on your behalf.
-However, you should always confirm that the trader has completed this process.
+However, you should always confirm that the trader has completed this process, for peace of mind.

 Buyers can insist on a WoF being less than one month old.
 This helps protect them if faults have developed in the vehicle since the last WoF check.